Citizenship Attorneys

 Naturalization is the process in which those born outside of the country become United States citizens.

-Becoming a naturalized US citizen provides access to immigration benefits, such as the ability to sponsor family members for green cards and eligibility for federal jobs.
-Instead, you will solidify the same rights as a United States born citizen including, but not limited to, voting, obtaining employment, and being protected by all laws under our Constitution.
-Additionally, naturalized citizens gain the right to vote, run for public office, and serve on a jury, further integrating them into the civic fabric of the nation.
+Becoming a naturalized U.S. citizen provides access to immigration benefits, such as the ability to sponsor family members for green cards and eligibility for federal jobs.
+You will solidify the same rights as a United States born citizen including, but not limited to, voting, obtaining employment, and being protected by all laws under our Constitution.
+Additionally, naturalized citizens gain the right to run for public office and serve on a jury, further integrating them into the civic fabric of the nation.

 As a naturalized citizen, you are protected against deportation except in cases of fraud, and your minor children may receive automatic citizenship.
 Obtaining citizenship is an important step that grants you the full status and rights of a US citizen.